Rooney (film)

 Rooney is a 1958 British comedy film directed by George Pollock and starring John Gregson, Muriel Pavlow and Barry Fitzgerald.
-It was based on the 1957 novel of the same name by Catherine Cookson.
+The screenplay was by Patrick Kirwan based on the 1957 novel of the same name by Catherine Cookson.
+The film depicts the life of James Ignatius Rooney, a Gaelic sportsman at the weekends, and a Dublin rubbish collector during the week.